Good Shepherd UCC

 35 Wilson Ave., Gilbertsville

-Community Clothing Rack: open April 7 for clothing donations.
-Open for shopping April 14.
-Times of operation are 1 to 4 p.m.
+Community Clothing Rack: open May 26 for shopping 1 to 4 p.m.
+Open June 2 for donations 1 to 4 p.m.
 Masks and physical distancing required.
 Enter through far door - sanitize hands.
 Four clients will enter with a 20 minute shopping time limit.
 Exit through hall door - again - sanitizing hands.
 Restrooms will not be available for client use.

 St. John’s Evangelical Lutheran Church